 This article may contain links from our affiliate partners.
 Please read how we make money!

-Although both the Instant Pot and the rice cooker look quite similar in design and both do a good job at cooking rice to perfection, they are completely different in terms of their features.
+Although both the Instant Pot and the rice cooker look quite similar in design and both cooking appliances do a good job at making rice to perfection, they are completely different in terms of their features.

 In its essence, the Instant Pot is an advanced rice cooker, but with features that can’t be found on other types of rice cookers.

-So to settle the age-old debate of the Instant Pot vs. rice cooker, let’s dig deeper to understand what exactly they are, the key differences, some of the best ones to buy, and some FAQs.
+So to settle the age-old debate of the Instant Pot vs. rice cooker, let’s dig deeper to understand what exactly both the appliances are, the key differences, some of the best ones to buy, and some FAQs about both the appliances.

 If you end up buying an instant pot, be sure to bookmark our list of instant pot meal prep ideas!